Northwestern piles up rushing yards in victory over Illinois

+EVANSTON — Northwestern was at the bottom of the Big Ten West a year ago, a collapse the Wildcats didn't see coming after winning the division in 2018.

+It didn't take them long to get back on top.
+Now that they're finished with the regular season, they can turn their attention toward No. 3 Ohio State and the conference championship game.

-EVANSTON — Cam Porter ran for a career-high 142 yards and two touchdowns, Evan Hull added a season-best 149 yards on the ground, and No. 15 Northwestern tuned up for the Big Ten championship game by beating Illinois 28-10 on Saturday.
+Cam Porter ran for a career-high 142 yards and two touchdowns, Evan Hull added a season-best 149 yards on the ground, and No. 15 Northwestern tuned up for the Buckeyes by beating Illinois 28-10 on Saturday.

+Northwestern rushed for 411 yards while outgaining Illinois 493-262.
+The Wildcats ran for a school-record 478 against Boston College in 1961.

 Porter came in with just 32 yards and one TD.
 But the freshman broke out in a big way, leading the Wildcats (6-1, 6-1, No. 14 CFP) to an easy victory over the Illini (2-5, 2-5).